forestbiotech-lab/PHENO-old/README.md

 Routes are done through [express](http://expressjs.com/)

-[express-myconnection](https://www.npmjs.com/package/express-myconnection) is used to connecto the the mysql database defined in the DBparams.
+[Squelize](http://docs.sequelizejs.com) is used to connect to the the mysql database defined in the config.js file.

 ## How to install